Statute of Frauds: Real property

 Section 1 provides that all leases, estates, and interest in freehold or term of years created by livery and seisin or parole not in writing signed by the maker shall have the effect as an estate of lease at will.

 Section 2 excepts from section 1 all leases not exceeding three years in term where rent equals two thirds of the value of the improved land.

 Section 3 provides that all leases, estates, and interest in freehold or term of years assigned granted or surrendered must be by deed or note in writing signed by the grantor or his agent or by operation of law.

 Section 7 provides that all conveyances in trusts of land must be in writing signed by the maker or by will.

 Section 9 provides that all grants and assignments of trusts in land must be in writing signed by the grantor or by will.

 Section 8 excepts from section 7 and 9 trusts that arise or result by implication of construction of law i.e. resulting trusts and constructive trusts.

-Sections 1 to 3 and 7 to 9 and 24 were repealed by section 207 of, and Schedule 7 to, the Law of Property Act 1925 (15 Geo 5 c 20).
+Sections 1 to 3 and 7 to 9 and 24 were repealed by section 207 of, and Schedule 7 to, the Law of Property Act 1925 (15 & 16 Geo.
+5. c.
+20).
 However section 53(1)(a) required that interest in land be created or disposed by a signed writing, a will or operation of law.
 Section 53(1)(b) requires a declaration of trust in land must be by a signed writing or a will and section 53(1)(c) requires the same disposition of equitable interests and existing trusts.
 Section 52(2) state that section 53 does not affect the creation or operation of implied, resulting or constructive trusts.
 Section 54 provides interests in land created by parol and not put in writing and signed have the force and effect of interests at will only except that the lease for 3 years or less at the best rent may be made by parol.

 Section 4

-Section 4 of the Statute of Frauds provided that an action may not be brought on the following types of contracts unless there is a written note or memorandum signed by the party being charged or a person authorized by them:
+Section 4 of the Statute of Frauds originally provided that an action may not be brought on the following types of contracts unless there is a written note or memorandum signed by the party being charged or a person authorized by them: